nokia/moler/README.md

       name              : readme.txt
 ```

-Above examples ask device to create command.
+Prevoius examples ask device to create command.
 We can also create command ourselves
-giving it connection to operate on.
+giving it connection to operate on:

 ```python